 Since independence in 1991, huge improvements have led to Moldova reaching Upper-Middle-Income status, but it continues to face structural challenges that have been exacerbated by the impact of COVID 19 pandemic and conflict in neighbouring Ukraine.

 Project NameOptim - Opportunities Through Technologies and Innovation in Moldova

 FundingThis project is an SDC mandate.

-The Improved Market Systems Project aims to stimulate Moldova’s market systems, with a focus on agriculture and ICT, so that they generate better economic opportunities for Moldovans in a sustained way.
-We are particularly targeting disadvantaged groups such as youth, returning migrants, ethnic minorities, and those living outside the capital Chisinau.
+We are particularly targeting disadvantaged groups such as young unemployed people, women, returning migrants, ethnic minorities, and those living outside the capital Chisinau.

-Artak Harutyunyan, Team Leader of the Improved Market Systems Project, Moldova
+Bojan Kolundzija, Team Leader of the OPTIM project, Moldova